D.C. area sees increasing snow chances Sunday and Monday

 Chance of at least six inches: 20 percent

-Note these percentages are intentionally conservative due to the number of days until precipitation begins, taking into account the possibility the forecast could change and that models sometimes overdo snow chances at long lead times.
+Note these percentages are intentionally conservative because of the number of days until precipitation begins, taking into account the possibility the forecast could change and that models sometimes overdo snow chances at long lead times.

 Discussion